GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/sensfunc.rst

 Call ``gsstandard``
 -------------------
-Now we can run the task that will calculate the sensitiviity function.
+We now run the task that will calculate the sensitivity function.
 We will run it interactively.
-Most of the time this is not necessary but this data set has weak signal in the blue and a big absorption feature.
+Most of the time this is not necessary but this dataset has weak signal in the blue and a big absorption feature.
 It can throw the fit a bit.
 We can correct that interactively.
 Even in "normal" cases, it never hurts to run this step interactively even if just to visually verify that the fit